JOIN THE POSTPARTUM SHIFT

 • You experience a severe headache after birth

-These could be signs of more serious conditions like deep vein thrombosis or preeclampsia, which require immediate medical attention.
+These could be signs of more serious conditions, such as deep vein thrombosis or preeclampsia, which require immediate medical attention.

 Postpartum swelling can be uncomfortable, but it's a normal part of your body's recovery process after childbirth.
 By implementing these tips to reduce postpartum swelling, you can find relief and focus on what matters - bonding with your new baby.

 Remember, every woman's postpartum journey is unique.
-What works for one mom might not work for another, so be patient and gentle with yourself as you find the strategies that work best for you.
-And most importantly, don't hesitate to reach out to your healthcare provider if you have any concerns about your postpartum swelling or recovery.
+What works for one mom might not work for another, so be patient and gentle with yourself as you find the best strategies for you.
+And most importantly, don't hesitate to contact your healthcare provider if you have any concerns about your postpartum swelling or recovery.

 If you want to feel your best mentally & physically after the baby, The Postpartum Shift is for you!